Consensys/permissioning-smart-contracts/README.md

   - `INITIAL_ADMIN_ACCOUNTS`: The admin account addresses.
 Comma-separated multiple addresses can be specified
   - `INITIAL_ALLOWLISTED_ACCOUNTS`: The permitted account addresses.
 Comma-separated multiple addresses can be specified
   - `INITIAL_ALLOWLISTED_NODES`: The enode URLs of permitted nodes.
 Comma-separated multiple nodes can be specified
-1. If this is the first time setting up the project, run `yarn install` to initialize project dependencies, otherwise skip this step
-1. With these environment variables provided run `truffle migrate --reset` to deploy the contracts
+1. With these environment variables provided, run `truffle migrate --reset` to deploy the contracts.
+The console will display the addresses of the contracts deployed.

 ### Deploying the Dapp
 1. Obtain the most recent release (tarball or zip) from the [projects release page](https://github.com/ConsenSys/permissioning-smart-contracts/releases/latest)